As you’re searching for foot drop treatments, your doctor or physical therapist will likely recommend an ankle foot orthosis (AFO).

 The Upside: AFO Braces for Foot Drop Improve Your Safety!

 Usually, an AFO is absolutely essential if you have foot drop.
-They help keep your foot in place so that you can move safely and prevent falls after stroke.
+Rather than letting your toes drag on the ground, they help your ankle to keep your foot in place so that you can move safely and prevent falls after stroke.

-Although there are consequences to using an AFO brace for foot drop, you should absolutely use them if your therapist recommends it!
+Although there may be consequences to using an AFO brace for foot drop, you should absolutely use one if your therapist recommends it!

-But first, let’s discuss why you may want to consider weaning yourself off that AFO brace…
+But first, let’s discuss why you may want to consider weaning yourself off your AFO brace…

 The Danger: AFO Braces Actually Prevent You from Getting Better Long-Term